 For Priyanca, politics is about choices.
 She believes that decision-making should be community-led and should lead to better outcomes for everyone, not just the privileged few.

 Priyanca is a proud union member.
-She is also a member of the Asia New Zealand Foundation Leadership Network and the National Council of Women (Auckland).
-She lives in Auckland with her husband and two lovely rescue dogs.
-She is also passionate about animal rights and dog-friendly spaces.
+She is also a member of the Asia New Zealand Foundation Leadership Network, National Council of Women (Auckland) and UN Women.
+She is a member of the Foreign Affairs, Defence and Trade select committee and Deputy Chair of the Social Services & Community select committee.